-U.S. States and Cities Consider Curfews, Restaurant Closures to Prevent COVID-19 Spread

-New Jersey’s governor is considering a curfew, and Illinois may require bars and restaurants to close after revelers ignored warnings against attending large gatherings to prevent the spread of coronavirus.
+Illinois Shuts Down Bars, Restaurants Due to Coronavirus

+The Democratic governor said he had tried earlier this week to appeal to everyone’s good judgment to stay home, to avoid bars, and not congregate in crowds.
+He added that it is unfortunate that many people didn’t take that seriously.

+The order takes effect Monday night and will last through March 30.

-In New Orleans and Chicago, people clad in green for St. Patrick’s Day packed bars and spilled onto crowded sidewalks Saturday even after the cities canceled their parades.
+In New Orleans and Chicago, people clad in green for St. Patrick’s Day packed bars and spilled onto crowded sidewalks on Saturday even after the cities canceled their parades.

 “I’m not about to put my life on hold because this is going around,” Kyle Thomas told the Chicago Sun-Times.
 Thomas, a nurse from Colorado, said he had flown to Chicago to celebrate St. Patrick’s Day with friends and thought people might be ”overreacting.”